schalimadugu/data-science-S2023/challenges/c08-structures-assignment.md

   - No, since it doesn’t use Monte Carlo approximation.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
-  - No, since there are limited physical tests.
+  - Yes, since the bootstrap is explicitly used to account for limited physical testing in this application by resampling the set of physical tests as a stand-in for the population.
 - Can you confidently conclude that `POF < 0.03`?
 Why or why not?
   - No, since the upper bound in this confidence interval is greater than 0.03, with a value of 0.047.